 When Minecraft 1.13 released, it contained many changes that completely rewrote how blocks and items worked.
 This change was also an opportunity to rewrite the IDs and names of all existing blocks, items, entities, block entities, and biomes.
-These changes meant that all existing software that interfaced with the game required rewriting to work with the new system.
-MCEdit ended development around this time, causing it never to receive 1.13 support.
+These changes meant that all existing software that interfaced with the game had to be almost entirely rewritten to work with the new system.
+MCEdit ended development around this time, and therefore never actually received an update to 1.13 or beyond.

-While WorldEdit now uses the new Sponge schematic format, which provides 1.13 support and mod compatibility, it can still load old MCEdit schematics in later versions.
-To do this, WorldEdit employs a sophisticated conversion system to convert the old blocks, entities, and block entities to something that can exist in a new world.
+While WorldEdit now uses the new Sponge schematic format, which provides modern version support and mod compatibility, it can still load old MCEdit schematics.
+To do this, WorldEdit runs the schematic through a system to convert the old blocks, entities, and block entities to something that can exist in a new world.
+While data conversions won’t always be 100% perfect in some situations, due to older worlds not storing as much information as newer ones, it’ll attempt to approximate it as best as possible.

 How to load an MCEdit schematic file with WorldEdit?

-• If multiplayer, install Spigot or Paper on the server
+- If multiplayer, install Paper or Spigot on the server

-2. Install WorldEdit for the platform you have installed.
-These instructions are available at the WorldEdit website
+- Install WorldEdit for the platform you have installed.
+These instructions are available on the WorldEdit documentation

-7. Stand where you want the schematic to appear, and run //paste.
+command. - Stand where you want the schematic to appear, and run

-8. If you've put it in the wrong place, you can use //undo and try again.
+. - If you've put it in the wrong place, you can use

 For more information on using schematics with WorldEdit, follow this guide.